alfiramdhan/8Weeks_SQL_Challenge/Case Study 4 - Data Bank/B. Customer Transactions.md

 		and ld.ending_month = mb.closing_month
 ),
--- CTE 4 - Use Window function ROW_NUMBER() to rank transactions within each month
+-- CTE 4 - Use Window function ROW_NUMBER() to rank transactions within each month -- ## This step is optional, if we skip this step we can jump to LEAD function and get final closing balance

 transaction_rank AS(
 	SELECT customer_id,